ct-js/docs.ctjs.rocks/docs/tutorials/making-games-shooter.md

 Both asteroids are better defined as polygons by their concave or sharp shapes.
 Set their collision shape to **Line Strip / Polygon**, and don't forget to set their axis to center.

-The `EnemyShip`'s shape can be treated as a **Polygon**.
+The `Enemy_Red`'s shape can be treated as a **Polygon**.

 The background image may be left as is, because it won't collide with other things in the game.
+But, you should go to edit it and check the "This is a tiled background" checkbox so that there will be no seams in the tiling when you launch the game.

 ## Making First Templates and Laying Things Out